Pulsar™ Atom Precision Pellet Extruder

 WARNING

 Motors damaged by overcurrent are not covered under our warranty policy.
+Each product's motor is tested to ensure proper function before shipping.

 # Unboxing and Initial Assembly